Course Title and Description |

 Creative Writing: Gripping Tales, True-Life Sagas, and Magic Words**Class Full**

 This class welcomes curious new writers as well as seasoned storytellers and poets to an exploration of fiction, poetry, and creative nonfiction.
 We'll read widely and deeply, practice descriptive and figurative writing strategies, and hone peer-review skills in college-style writing workshops.
 We'll also bring in other modes of learning--from painting and dance to history and brain science--as sparks for our stories, poems, and personal narratives.
 We'll conclude our time together with a celebratory reading and a chance to contribute to a digital publication.
 This course is tied to Common Core English standards and introduces a wide variety of tools for critical close reading and imaginative response.
-Instructor: Jay Thompson
+Instructors: Jay Thompson and Kate Cook

 |